Quick answer

 - Check the studio's adult class dress code before buying anything.
 Adult recreational ballet classes vary significantly in their requirements.
 Some studios are strict (solid-color leotard, pink tights, no logos, hair in a bun).
 Others allow any fitted workout clothing.
 Most fall somewhere between.
 An email or phone call to the studio saves you from buying a $40 leotard that the teacher will allow but isn't actually required.

 - If a dress code applies: buy a fitted leotard in a solid color (black is universally acceptable if no color is specified), ballet pink or black tights (check whether the studio specifies), and full-sole canvas ballet slippers.
 These three items cover most adult beginner requirements.
-Total cost: $50-90.
+Total cost: $50 to $90.
+The how much does it cost to start dancing as an adult breakdown puts that starter kit inside the bigger monthly tuition + drop-in math, so the gear line is not the only number you are budgeting on.

-- Buy ballet slippers sized 1-2 sizes smaller than your street shoes.
+- Buy ballet slippers sized 1 to 2 sizes smaller than your street shoes.
 This is the most common sizing mistake adult beginners make.
 Ballet slippers are meant to fit like a second skin: toes should reach the end of the shoe (without jamming), and there should be minimal wrinkle in the canvas.
 A slipper that feels too tight at the store will often feel right after 20 minutes of class.
-Use the brand's specific size chart: Capezio Daisy, Bloch Dansoft, and So Danca BL-30 all size slightly differently.
+Use the brand's specific size chart.
+Capezio Daisy, Bloch Dansoft, and So Danca Bullet BA45 all size slightly differently.
+Our shoe fit finder does that conversion for you: pick ballet slipper, set the adult sizing, give it your street size, and it hands back the brand-correct starting size for Capezio, Bloch, and So Danca, which beats squinting at three different charts in three browser tabs.
+When the slippers arrive, the shoe fit check walks the snug test (toe room, heel-on-relevé, hard-floor not carpet) so you can decide whether to keep the pair or exchange while the tags are still on.

 - Skip the pointe shoes.
 Adult beginner classes do not use pointe shoes.
 Pointe work requires years of technique development and a teacher-gated physical assessment.
 No reputable adult beginner class will put you on pointe in the first year (or first several years).
 If a studio is suggesting pointe shoes to an adult beginner, that's a red flag.